xcloudx87/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 More detailed descriptions of each asset identified above.

-* EC2 instane: for application running on it
+* EC2 instane: It is a virtual machine running on AWS infrastructure.
+We will use it to host application on.
-* VPC:to setup infrastructure on it
+* VPC: enables us to launch AWS resources into a virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.
-* EKS Nodes:equivalent to Kubernetes worker node, we will deploy application as pod on it
+* EKS Nodes: Amazon EKS nodes run in our AWS account and connect to the control plane of our cluster through the cluster API server endpoint.
+We deploy one or more nodes into a node group.
+Microservices will be deployed as pod on those nodes.
-* ALB: an application load balancer support to share request between application instances behind.
+* ALB: an application load balancer automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
+It monitors the health of its registered targets, and routes traffic only to the healthy targets.
-* RDS: a relational database managed by AWS to host our data on it.
+* RDS: is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.
+We will use it to configure a databse cluster to keep database high availability.

 ## DR Plan